Preparing for a long hike or packrafting trip.

 After not hiking for several months, it usually takes me 1-2 days to become fully accustomed to how a specific map relates to the landscape around me.
 I therefore advice planning a relatively easy route for the beginning of your trip.
 When hiking in arctic areas be aware that many rivers, lakes, and glaciers might have significantly shifted since the map was made.

 Water, Food, Electricity, Fuel

 With so many available options a hikers' gear depends largely on personal preference.
 I am not a big fan of ultralight gear, as I believe the comfort and security gained by carrying slightly heavier, but more robust gear often outweighs the extra burden.
 Even without ultralight materials it is perfectly possible to carry full hiking and packrafting gear as well as food for 30 days and still carry a backpack under 30 kg.
 I here provide a list of all the gear I carried on my 2019 Greenland trip as well as some suggestions to further reduce weight.
-I have also indicated which objects I carry on my body to decrease the load on my back and limit risk in case I lost my backpack.
+I have also indicated which objects I carry on my body to decrease the load on my back and limit risk in case I would unexpectedly lose my backpack.
 Although many people focus on reducing weight, I find that the total volume of my gear is often at least as serious a restriction.

 Being in shape

 - Third is the maximum amount of weight that can be comfortably carried on a typical packraft (Alpacka Classic Yak in my case).
 I have used my packraft with myself (~72 kg) and a backpack (~28 kg) without any difficulties.
-A heavy backpack helps to counterbalance your own weight and actually makes paddling more smooth.
+A heavy backpack helps to counterbalance your own weight and actually makes paddling smoother.